 5. Not filling out special circumstances forms

 Family financial situations change.
-If your or your family's income has decreased dramatically for any reason since the tax year reported on the FAFSA, you’ll want to tell the school you've chosen.
+If your or your family's income has decreased dramatically since the tax year reported on the FAFSA, or if you've dealt with a serious illness or death in the family since then, you’ll want to tell the school you've chosen.

 To do this, detail your situation in a special circumstances form, available from the institution.
 This may help open up need-based aid previously unavailable to the student.

 Some aid is dispersed on a first-come, first-serve basis.
 The longer you wait, the less likely you'll be to get a slice of the aid pie.

 Be sure to fill out the FAFSA as close to October 1 as you can.

 7. Including your parent's income when you don't have to